fasrc/User_Codes/AI/TensorFlow/README.md

 #### GPU Version

-The specific example illustrates the installation of TF version 2.5.0 with Python version 3.8, CUDA version 11.1, and CUDNN version 8.1.0.
+The specific example illustrates the installation of TF version 2.10.0 with Python version 3.8, CUDA version 11.7.1, and CUDNN version 8.5.0.96.
 Please refer to our documentation on [running GPU jobs on the FASRC cluster](https://www.rc.fas.harvard.edu/resources/documentation/gpgpu-computing-on-the-cluster/).

 The two recommended methods for setting up TF in your user environment is installing TF in a [conda environment](https://www.rc.fas.harvard.edu/resources/documentation/software-on-the-cluster/python/) in your user space, or use a TF [singularity container](https://www.rc.fas.harvard.edu/resources/documentation/software/singularity-on-the-cluster).

-**NOTE:** *If you intend to use TF on [NVIDIA A100 Tensor Core GPU](https://www.nvidia.com/en-us/data-center/a100), please make sure to use the latest TF version 2.5, with CUDA version 11.1 and CUDNN version 8.1.0.*
+**NOTE:** *If you intend to use TF on [NVIDIA A100 Tensor Core GPU](https://www.nvidia.com/en-us/data-center/a100), please make sure to use TF version $\ge$ 2.5, with CUDA version $\ge$ 11.1 and CUDNN version $\ge$ 8.1.0.*

 **Installing TF in a Conda Environment**